Consensys/doc.goquorum/docs/HowTo/Use/adding_nodes.md

     7
     ```

-    So in this example, our new node has a Raft ID of `7`.
+    In this example, your new node has a Raft ID of `7`.

 1. If you are using permissioning, or discovery for Ethereum p2p, please refer [here](#extra-options).

-1. We now need to initialise the new node with the network's genesis configuration.
+1. You now need to initialise the new node with the network's genesis configuration.

     Initialising the new node is exactly the same an the original nodes.